This post is a more in-depth look at the ways I’ve used Micro Jobs to both learn & improve my skills, and earn extra income.

 How They Tie Together

 As I mentioned earlier, these skills need to build on one other.
-Still being somewhat new to the world of online business, there is so much to learn.
+There is so much to learn.
 These platforms provide me with motivation, income, and the skills I’ll need to continue to grow as a Digital Nomad.

-In the short term, I’m finishing up my second book, and in the usual fashion, writing this book is another avenue to learn some new skills.
-My eBook can also be turned into audio book, and maybe even video courses on Udemy.
+In the short term, I’m finishing up my third book, and in the usual fashion, writing this book is another avenue to learn some new skills.
+My book can also be turned into audio book, and maybe even video courses on Udemy.